US Navy chief fired over handling of SEAL saga involving Trump

 “Secretary Spencer had previously and privately proposed to the White House - contrary to Spencer’s public position - to restore Gallagher’s rank and allow him to retire with his Trident pin,” Hoffman said.

-Esper had favoured letting the review process “play itself out objectively and deliberately, in fairness to all parties,” Hoffman said.
+Esper had favored letting the review process “play itself out objectively and deliberately, in fairness to all parties,” Hoffman said.
 But that now appeared impossible.

 “At this point, given the events of the last few days, Secretary Esper has directed that Gallagher retain his Trident pin,” Hoffman said.